-By outlining a clear Roadmap of small changes involving breaking up the monolith into smaller, manageable chunks that utilised modern technology and de-coupled complex dependencies.
-Ultimately this allowed a standard sprint approach (e.g. a two week timeboxed development cycle) to provide benefit early and target features with a high priority to the Client.
+Outlining a clear roadmap of small changes involved breaking up the monolith into smaller, manageable chunks that utilised modern technology and de-coupled complex dependencies.
+Ultimately this allowed a standard Sprint approach (e.g., a two-week timeboxed development cycle) to provide benefit early and target features with a high priority to the client.

 This example gave us a chance to describe six tools important to utilise in legacy transformation: